Yairsno1/Reveri/README.md

   - Play against other player or Reversi engine.
   - Pause the match and resume it at later stage.
   - Cancel the current match.
-  - Automatically generated match moves.
+  - Automatically generated move list of the match.
-  - Replay the moves of a concluded game using the moves list.
+  - Replay the moves of a concluded game using the move list.

 #### Note:
 While the web page is full functioning, it is actually served as a resource for me